Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 There is no other navigational mechanism needed.
-The purpose of posting this codebase at this stage is to get people to use these codebase navigation techniques and see if they are effective on understanding this 5000 line codebase.
+The purpose of posting this codebase at this stage is to get people to use these codebase navigation techniques and see if they are effective in understanding this 5000 line codebase.

 # Building and Running the app: